awesomephant/blog/work/neurodiversity-in-albertopolis.md

 ### IBM Plex

+{% fig "/assets/ndia/differentiation.svg" "Character differentiation in sans-serif typefaces" "The word 'Illicit' is set in the Helvetica, Roboto, GT Cinetype, and IBM Plex typefaces.
+The latter is most readable." "" "full" %}

 We decided to replace [GT Cintetype](https://www.grillitype.com/typeface/gt-cinetype), which the group had been using for some of its materials, with [IBM Plex Sans](https://github.com/IBM/plex).
 There were a few reasons for that:

-{% fig "/assets/ndia/differentiation.svg" "Character differentiation in sans-serif typefaces" "The word 'Illicit' is set in the Helvetica, Roboto, GT Cinetype, and IBM Plex typefaces.
-The latter is most readable." "" "full" %}

 - *Better legibility*.
 Plex is especially good at differentiating similar-looking letters, like I, l, i, and t.
 It does this by incorporating design moves we usually see in programming typefaces - like wide serifs on the I, pronounced hooks on the l and t, open counters in the e and c, and a slashed 0.
 - *Plex is open-source*, which means everyone in the network can get it and use it however they need to without having to think about licensing.
 - *Plex has a variable font version*, which allowed me to make subtle adjustments to weight and width at different points in the design space.
 It's also good for website performance because the entire typeface fits into a single file.

 I do miss one feature of Cinetype: the exagerated diacritics and punctuation marks.
 They're especially useful in distinguishing i, j, and ! from the other vertical characters.
-When I get a type design workflow together, I might fork Plex and try adjusting it in that respect - and I'll be able to do that thanks to the open-source license.
+If I ever get a type design workflow together, I might fork Plex and try adjusting it in that respect - and I'll be allowed to do that thanks to the open-source license.

 ### Access tools